 The applicability and operation of the mandates vary and may, in some cases, depend on the health plan.
-Most of Oregon's mandates require either that the specified condition, illness, or service be covered to the same extent as other benefits or that the services by the specified provider be covered to the same extent as services provided by a physician.
-All mandates apply to health benefit plans (major medical) but some have broader application to other health insurance.
-Some mandates apply to all health insurance, but some apply only to group plans,
+Most of Oregon's mandates require either that the specified condition, illness or service be covered to the same extent as other benefits, or that the services by the specified provider be covered to the same extent as services provided by a physician.
+All mandates apply to health benefit plans (major medical), but some have broader application to other insurance. health Some mandates apply to all health insurance, but some apply only to group plans.

 For example, in the individual market, coverage for treatment of alcoholism must be offered to an applicant for insurance.
 However, an insurer may charge an additional premium for providing this coverage and may deny such coverage according to the insurers usual underwriting standards.
-Treatment of alcoholism in the group market is required under Oregon's Mental Health Parity mandate, and an applicant cannot be denied such coverage or charged an additional premium.
-The cost for this coverage in the group market is included into the total premium.
+Treatment of alcoholism in the group market is required under Oregon's Mental Health Parity mandate, and an applicant cannot be denied such coverage or charged an additional